itsPronay/napify/README.md

 ## Overview
 Napify is a sound-based productivity and relaxation app designed to help you focus, boost productivity, or fall asleep in noisy environments.
 Built with **Jetpack Compose** and **Kotlin**, Napify provides an intuitive and seamless user experience.

 🚧 *This app is currently under development.
-Contributors are welcome!* 🚧
+But Contributors are still welcome!* 🚧

 ## Features
 - 🎧 Listen to a variety of ambient sounds